prometheusresearch/rios/docs/source/assessment_specification.rst

-For consistency's and interoperability's sake, some common data elements are defined below, but note that the Metadata Collection Object has no required or pre-defined properties, and can therefore contain any (legal JSON) property names and value data types.
+For consistency's and interoperability's sake, some common data elements are defined below, but note that the Metadata Collection Object has no required or predefined properties, and can therefore contain any (legal JSON) property names and value data types.
 Software that consumes Assessment Documents *must* ignore any property whose name it does not recognize or support.